 Daycare is an excellent option as an alternative to staying home alone.
 Our dedicated staff provides regular outings, playtime and lots of TLC.
 We also offer socialization for those in need of extra attention.
 Our trained staff also monitors the safety and wellbeing of your pet.

-Dental care of dogs and cats is one o the most commonly overlooked areas of pet health care.
+Dental care of dogs and cats is one of the most commonly overlooked areas of pet health care.
 Approximately 80% of all dogs and cats have periodontal disease by the time they are two years of age.
 Dental disease affects much more than fresh breath.
 It frequently leads to more serious health problems such as liver, kidney and heart disease.
 That’s why more veterinarians are not just treating dental disease, but are taking new steps to prevent it.
 A major step in this process is encouraging owners to participate in their pet’s oral health at home.
-Here is a list of some of the dental services provided:

 Whether your pet is approaching his or her golden years or has been diagnosed with a terminal illness, it’s important to calmly guide the end-of-life experience and minimize any discomfort or distress.

 Euthanasia is a difficult subject and decision, but this process allows you to say goodbye to your pet(s) in a peaceful manner while preserving their dignity and quality of life to the very end.
 When the time comes for euthanasia, our team will guide you through this very sensitive process and answer any questions you may have.

 - Basic Ophthalmic Procedures

 - Mass Removal

 - Tumor Removal

 - Wound Care

-Many states, as well as overseas locations require an up-to-date Certificate of Veterinary Inspection from a licensed, accredited veterinarian when traveling.
+Many states, as well as overseas locations, require an up-to-date Certificate of Veterinary Inspection from a licensed, accredited veterinarian when traveling.
 Your pet must be examined by a veterinarian prior to a health certificate being issued.

 Laboratory testing is a valuable diagnostic tool in veterinary medicine.
 We strive to offer the highest-quality medicine, we are happy to be able to include in-house diagnostic laboratory services as means of providing excellent care to our patients.
 Although many important diagnostic tests can only be performed by outside laboratories, other tests can be performed in-house.
 Having access to accurate in-house diagnostic tests results can help our veterinary care team serve your pets’ needs by expanding the testing options available to all our patients.